4 Inspiring Growth Hacking Examples

-TrackMaven used this exact approach to drive traffic and create an engaged audience for their marketing analytics platform.
+TrackMaven used this exact approach to drive traffic and create an engaged audience for its marketing analytics platform.
 Their interactive quiz, which featured colorful icons, their mascot corgi, and a fun sliding scale for responses.
-The creatively-designed quiz helped the company's audience of marketers determine how effectively they use data in their marketing strategies.
+The creatively-designed quiz helped the company’s audience of marketers determine how effectively they use data in their marketing strategies.
 Not only did the quiz bring TrackMaven more leads, but it also enjoyed a 5% share rate.

 University of Alberta’s Opt-In Survey

-University of Alberta took a more conservative approach to the pop-up technique in order to increase their subscriber list.
+The University of Alberta took a more conservative approach to the pop-up technique in order to increase its subscriber list.
 Only visitors who spent more than 10 seconds on their news website were presented with a pop-up online survey that asked if they would like to sign up for a daily email.
 Using a survey format as lead generation resulted in a 500% increase in email subscribers.